Chapter 15: To the Distant Skies and Beyond

 Ririn catches up to Cid right fast, and now everyone is talking again.
 This has been an incredibly scripted, linear chapter for BC.
 That short and easily navigable trip through the woods was basically all you had for free movement between minigames and combats, mere seconds on the clock by Ririn’s measure, and it’s all you’re going to get, too!
 Shotgun says: “Captain Cid, it’s almost time for the launch.”
 Don’t worry kid, I’ve just got to murder someone, doesn’t take long!
 You team up for the fight, Cid stabbing with his partisan.
 Hope you enjoyed that, because it’s Cid’s only fight in the game!
 Oh yeah, programming evil Reno as a midboss in Chapter 13 would have been way too hard.

 Cid and Shotgun get back in time for the launch (I mean, obviously he does, we already know this part of the story), but one of the troopers manages to get the jump on Shotgun at the launch site, and leaves her unconscious on the gantry as the rockets are about to go off!
 We cut briefly to mission control, where Verdot is serving as the president’s bodyguard.
 One look at Verdot convinces Rufus that he and AVALANCHE have to give up on the assassination plan.
 Oh no, the most powerful man in the world brought one (1) capable bodyguard, time to give up!
 Great plan team, congrats!
 After that, we go inside the missile to repeat the flashback scene from FFVII, with Shera staying to check out the oxygen tank despite the risk to her life.
-You know… these retcons don’t for for me overall, since Cid now has very little reason to blame Shera for the failure of the launch when the AVALANCHE thief makes a far better and more obvious culprit.
+You know… these retcons don’t work for me overall, since Cid now has very little reason to blame Shera for the failure of the launch when the AVALANCHE thief makes a far better and more obvious culprit.
 Not that I want Cid to be an abusive monster about this sort of thing, but since they’re clearly not going for a retcon, I think I have to consider this prequel chapter a failure for undermining one of the only two elements that had to come out of it!